Honoring Those Shaping a Better Future for Horses

 Eva Skiöldebrand

-The Foundation awards its 2024 scholarship to Eva Skiöldebrand, DVM, PhD, Professor of General Pathology at the Swedish University of Agricultural Sciences, in recognition of her pioneering biomarker research on osteoarthritis—one of the leading causes of pain and lameness in both horses and humans.
-Her work makes it possible to practically assess how different training regimens and surface types influence inflammatory responses.
+The Foundation awarded its 2024 scholarship to Eva Skiöldebrand, DVM, PhD, Professor of General Pathology at the Swedish University of Agricultural Sciences, in recognition of her pioneering biomarker research on osteoarthritis—one of the leading causes of pain and lameness in both horses and humans.
+Her work has made it possible to practically assess how different training regimens and surface types influence inflammatory responses.

 Videos